mcs383/Fungal-RefSeq-Mash-Database-Generator/README.md

 3.  **Job 3: `combine_sketches`**
     * This final job runs only after all 10 sketching jobs are complete.
-    * It downloads all 10 of the partial sketch artifacts.
+    * It downloads all 10 of the partial sketch artifacts and the final `ids.tsv` list.
     * It uses `mash paste` to merge them into one final, comprehensive database sketch file.
-    * It then compresses the final sketch and creates a formal **GitHub Release**, attaching the file for easy download.
+    * It then compresses the final sketch and creates a formal **GitHub Release**, attaching both the sketch file and the complete `ids.tsv` list for download.

 ## How to Use This Workflow